MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/table-map-health-check.md

 The error is *No project configurations found for project {project name}.
 This could be either the project is not enabled or all the field mappings are unidirectional from customer engagement to Finance and Operations.*

 Check the mappings for the table map.
-If they are unidirectional from customer engagement to Finance and Operations, then there will not be any traffic generated for live sync from Finance and Operations to Dataverse.
+If they are unidirectional from customer engagement to Finance and Operations, then no traffic is generated for live sync from Finance and Operations to Dataverse.

 ## Error 900

 The error is *Invalid source filter {sourceFilter} format for entity {Finance and Operations UniqueEntityName}.*

 The source filter specified on table map for Finance and Operations is not syntactically correct.
-Use the troubleshooting guide to validate the filter criteria.
+To validate the filter criteria, see [Troubleshoot live synchronization issues](dual-write-troubleshooting-live-sync.ms#live-synchronization-issues-that-are-caused-by-incorrect-query-filter-syntax-on-the-dual-write-maps).

 ## Error 1000